Can I visit a church for private prayer?

 Pastoral care of the sick, frail and elderly should as far as possible be undertaken by clergy.
 Our priests must follow the guidance of health care facilities, some of which may only allow their own chaplains to minister to those with COVID-19 since they receive intensive training regarding safety protocols.
 When anointing the sick, priests have been given permission to lay on hands above rather than upon the head to anoint and use a cotton wool ball, cotton bud or a protective glove which can be disposed of after a single use.

-What if my child is scheduled to receive First Confession, First Communion and Confirmation during this time?
+What if my child is scheduled to receive First Communion and Confirmation during this time?